 - Print on letter-size paper.
 (8.5 X 11)

 - Print on card stock semi-gloss cardstock paper for the best results.
 But you can print on regular printer paper too.
-You can also get these printed places such as Staples, Office Depot.
+You can also get these printed at places such as Staples, and Office Depot.

 What You’ll Need